-Project Location Summary The Adani Carmichael coal mine The Galilee Basin, Queensland, Australia The thermal coal mine aims to extract 2.3 billion tonnes of coal for export, primarily to Asia 66 .
-Over its 60-year lifetime the mine will emit 4.6 billion tonnes of carbon dioxide equivalent (CO2e) ^{xxii} .
+Project Location Summary Insurers who have failed to rule out underwriting the project The Adani Carmichael coal mine The Galilee Basin, Queensland, Australia The thermal coal mine aims to extract 2.3 billion tonnes of coal for export, primarily to Asia .
+Over its 60-year lifetime, the mine will emit 4.6 billion tonnes of carbon dioxide equivalent (CO2e) xxii .
 Additionally, Adani's coal port is positioned within ecologically vital wetlands, sacred Indigenous sites, and the Great Barrier Reef World Heritage Area.
-The East African Crude Oil Pipeline (EACOP) Lake Albert, Uganda to Tanga, Tanzania The 1,443 km Uganda-Tanzania crude oil pipeline has been in planning since 2013.
-The project is expected to emit 379 million tonnes of CO2e, more than 25 times the combined annual emissions of Uganda and Tanzania 68 .
-The pipeli risks displacing more than 100,000 people, and will pass next to Lake Victoria, which 40 million people depend on fo water and food production 69 .
-The Trans- Mountain Expansion Project (TMX) Edmonton, Alberta to British Columbia, Canada The tar sands pipeline extension spans 1,150 kilometres.
-The project is expected to emit 84 million tonnes of CO2e per year 70 .
-Over 80 oil spills were reported on the site between 1961 and 2016 71 , and the free, prior and informed conse of Indigenous communities, significantly affected by the development, has not been secured.
-The Jackdaw and Rosebank Oil Fields The North Sea (between Scotland and Norway) Rosebank is a planned new oil field in the North Atlantic.
-It is expected to produce more than 300 million barrels of oil & gas in its lifetime 72 .
-Burning all its reserves would generate more than 200 million tonnes of CO2e 73 .
-Jackdaw is the largest undeveloped gas field in the North Atlantic, which will produce 40,000 barrels of oil equivalent per day at its peak 74 .
-Both projects are at odds with the IEA's assertion that we have enough oil & gas capacity until 2050 11 , and will lock in temperature rise to above 1.5C.

-Fossil fuel restriction policies were not sufficient evidence for ruling out highly controversial fossil fuel projects. ххi
+45% The East African Crude Oil Pipeline (EACOP) Lake Albert, Uganda to Tanga, Tanzania The 1,443 km Uganda-Tanzania crude oil pipeline has been in planning since 2013.
+The project is expected to emit 379 million tonnes of CO2e, more than 25 times the combined annual emissions of Uganda and Tanzania .
+The pipeline risks displacing more than 100,000 people, and will pass next to Lake Victoria, which 40 million people depend on for water and food production .
+81% The Trans- Mountain Expansion Project (TMX) Edmonton, Alberta to British Columbia, Canada The tar sands pipeline extension spans 1,150 kilometres.
+The project is expected to emit 84 million tonnes of CO2e per year .
+Over 80 oil spills were reported on the site between 1961 and 2016 , and the free, prior and informed consent of Indigenous communities, significantly affected by the development, has not been secured.
+83% The Jackdaw and Rosebank Oil Fields The North Sea (between Scotland and Norway) Rosebank is a planned new oil field in the North Atlantic.
+It is expected to produce more than 300 million barrels of oil & gas in its lifetime .
+Burning all its reserves would generate more than 200 million tonnes of CO2e .
+Jackdaw is the largest undeveloped gas field in the North Atlantic, which will produce 40,000 barrels of oil equivalent per day at its peak .
+Both projects are at odds with the IEA's assertion that we have enough oil & gas capacity until 2050 , and will lock in temperature rise to above 1.5C.
+93% xxi Fossil fuel restriction policies were not sufficient evidence for ruling out highly controversial fossil fuel projects.

-As well as carbon dioxide, CO2e includes other greenhouse gases (such as methane) by converting them to an equivalent amount of carbon dioxide, based on their relative contribution to global warming.
-XXII
+xii As well as carbon dioxide, CO2e includes other greenhouse gases (such as methane) by converting them to an equivalent amount of carbon dioxide, based on their relative contribution to global warming.